Sebastian-Nyberget/NorskTipping/README.md

 ## Description

-The **Norsk Tipping ** is a web-based application that allows users to as.
-The test is based on a series of questions that evaluate various aspects of gambling behavior.
-The website is built using Next.js and provides a user-friendly interface for visitors to determine their level of gambling addiction.
+**Norsk Tipping** is Norway's state-owned gambling company.
+They offer an online tool for users to assess their gambling behavior through a quick questionnaire.
+The site, built with Next.js, is user-friendly and helps identify potential gambling addiction.

 ## Table of Contents